oitsjustjose/CPSC4100/README.md

 These are read-in from a text-file in the root of this repository: `instructions.txt`.
 Each of our programs should read from this file and produce their output.
 We support the following instructions:

 NOTE!
 Some of the instructions have outstanding TODOs, please reference the top of this README for more information.

+### Invalid instructions
+Any invalid instructions, or instructions that result in invalid operations are simply noop'd.
+That is, they do not halt the program, but instead fail silently - letting further instructions continue.

+Example: `draw_horizontal_line -10, -100, 40`

 ### Board
 Currently hardcoded to be 32x32 size.
 Prefilled with a character of ` ` (space).